 - EnBooo is also fun — the quizzes are a great way to learn and memorize new language without even realizing it.

 - I know how important consistency is when learning a language, that’s why EnBooo has a clear posting schedule.
-Every Monday, you’ll find a new article, every Wednesday a new podcast episode and every Friday a new video.

 Here’s a nice little table to sum it all up for you.